Are you alcohol aware?

 Units and daily guidelines

-- Drink while on certain medications – ask your doctor if you are unsure
+- If on certain medications – Ask your doctor if you are unsure.

 For more information visit: www.drinkingandyou.com www.drinkaware.co.uk www.morning-after.org.uk or have fun with your kids learning more in the fact zone of challenge zone of our online learning zone, talkaboutalcohol.com

 If you have any questions regarding information on this site, please do contact firstname.lastname@example.org